actions/labeler/README.md

           3
 ```

-note in normal usage the `pr-number` input is not required as the action will detect the PR number from the workflow context.
+**Note:** in normal usage the `pr-number` input is not required as the action will detect the PR number from the workflow context.

 #### Outputs